Supporting a collaborative approach to learning and social growth

 “There’s just something about the furniture that’s inviting, relaxing.
 It’s great.”MIKE KEILYFACILITIES DEVELOPMENT MANAGER, ST. ANDREW’S ANGLICAN COLLEGE

 Collaborative settings provide small groups with different ways to interact and learn.
-The B-Free setting (left) features a standard height bench table, bench seats and large screen for sharing of ideas and learning.
+The B-Free setting (left) features a standard height bench table, modern bench seats and large screen for sharing of ideas and learning.
 The Campfire lounge setting (right) provides visual privacy for focused discussions.

 Intuitive use leads to enthusiastic shared ownership of space